ashutosh44ks/AI-powered-ERP-solution/server/DB.md

 created_at: A timestamp with time zone, automatically set upon creation.

+is_deleted: A boolean flag to indicate if the widget has been deleted.

 ### Constraints:

 CONSTRAINT fk_user: A foreign key constraint that ensures every widget belongs to a valid user.
 ON DELETE CASCADE means that if a user is deleted, all their associated widgets will also be automatically removed.